-Drawing from our talented Smithsonian experts from archeologists to conservation scientists to collections managers, we are aiming to create a place exclusively designed to protect cultural heritage and respond in times of disasters.
-Working together with our collaborating partners, we can provide advice and assistance on the ground that is needed in times of crisis.
+Drawing from our talented Smithsonian experts, from archaeologists to conservation scientists to collections managers, we are aiming to create a place exclusively designed to protect cultural heritage and respond in times of disasters.
+Working together with our collaborating partners, we can provide the advice and on-the-ground assistance that is needed in times of crisis.
 We want to create and share new research dedicated to uncovering the root causes of damage to cultural heritage in disasters.
 And we want to provide a place of leadership and learning, a place where people can come to learn techniques for saving their own cultural heritage when it is at risk.

 Educating policymakers and the public on the scope of the threat, the need for action, and the lessons of successful strategies is the key to making a difference.

 Instilling a consistent and routine practice of readiness in anyone charged with safeguarding cultural heritage is the most effective means of preventing its destruction.

 When disaster strikes and cultural heritage is endangered, our team at the Smithsonian is committed to providing advice, support, and timely, on-the-ground assistance to our colleagues in need.